 Homemade teriyaki sauce has become our latest obsession.

-Super simple to whip up and you can easily double or triple the sauce if you are making a big batch.
+This baked teriyaki salmon is super simple to whip up on a sheet pan.
+You can easily double or triple the sauce if you are making a big batch.

 All you need is some soy sauce, rice vinegar, honey, ginger, garlic, orange juice and what truly makes this sauce?
 The sweet and tangy pineapples.